mendel5/alternative-front-ends/README.md

   - Example album on Imgur.com: https://imgur.com/a/GD6p5Fi
   - Same album on Imgin: https://imgin.voidnet.tech/a/GD6p5Fi

-- [Omgur](https://git.geraldwu.com/gerald/omgur): `[Proxy]` Omgur is a free and open-source alternative Imgur front-end focused on privacy.
+- [Omgur](https://gitlab.wuhoo.xyz/jerry/omgur): Omgur is a free and open-source alternative Imgur front-end focused on privacy.
 Inspired by the Invidious, Nitter, and Teddit projects.
   - No JavaScript or ads
   - All requests go through the Omgur backend, client never talks to Imgur
   - Prevents Imgur from tracking your IP or JavaScript fingerprint